ezahid82/CAD-Designing/README.md

 ### Destricption

-This was the final assembly of the whole skateboard in which 8 bolts were added to the holes using **replicate**.
-This function was used for the nuts and bolts on the wheels and the *Truck Baseplate.*
+This is the final assembly of the whole skateboard in which 8 bolts were added to the holes using **replicate**.
+This function was used for the nuts and bolts on the wheels and the *Truck Baseplate.* The Hanger is connected with two **Hex Machine screw nuts 3/8-24** the wheels are connected with four **Hex Machine screw nuts 5/16-24** the base plate is connected with eight **Hex Machine screws #10-32**

 ### Evidence